PCrnjak/PAROL-commander-software/README.md

 https://source-robotics.com

-Robot arm building instructions, STL files, BOM, PAROL6 control board code and schematics can be found here: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm)
+Robot arm building instructions, STL files, BOM, PAROL6 control board code, and schematics can be found here: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm)

-PAROL6 comamnder software is tool for controling and programming PAROL6 robotic arm!
+PAROL6 commander software is a tool for controlling and programming the PAROL6 robotic arm!
 Some of the features are: <br />
-* Loop rates of up to 100Hz allowing for real time control
+* Loop rates of up to 100Hz allowing for real-time control
 * Joint jogging
-* Cartesian level jogging in world reference frame and tool reference frame
+* Cartesian level jogging in the world reference frame and tool reference frame
 * Full telemetry data
 * Error handling like Inverse kinematics errors, Joint position limits, speed limits, Estop...
 * Response log
-* Built in simulator
+* Built-in simulator
-* Programming interface with simple to use commands
+* Programming interface with simple-to-use commands
-* Real time control of robot outputs and reading of inputs
+* Real-time control of robot outputs and reading of inputs